modbas/mad76/doc/teachpython/teachpython.md

 -   Python is imperative: programs are sequences of statements

-    -   which are executed in order
+    -   which are executed in order, step-by-step

 -   Python is procedural

     -   Sequences of statements can be grouped into functions $\leadsto$ *reusability*

-    -   Functions can be called with parameters
+    -   Functions can be called with parameters (arguments)

     -   Functions can return values